jordwalke/PackageJsonForCompilers/README.md

-If `TARGET_ARCHITECTURE` is empty, (defaulted to host), then no matter what, `PackageJsonForCompilers` will build everything according to the simplest convention.
+If `TARGET_ARCHITECTURE` is empty, (defaulted to host), then no matter what, `pjc` will build everything according to the simplest convention.